Skip to content

 name: material

-This sets the title, repo name and a toggle for dark mode viewing. the entangled plugin needs pymdownx.superfences to be enabled.
+This sets the title, repo name and a toggle for dark mode viewing. the entangled plugin expects the attr_list and pymdownx.superfences markdown extensions to be enabled.
 Make sure to check out MkDocs Material for more documentation on configuring MkDocs with Material.

 mkdocs serve